sdziallas/comp55/docs/labs/1-JavaEclipse.md

 ![darkest dark theme webpage](lab1media/media/installbyweb.gif)

+After loading,
+*uncheck the CodeTogether bundle*
-Once it finishes loading, follow the next set of images to *uncheck the CodeTogether bundle*.
+(you can follow the set of images below).
-You'll have to accept another license agreement by picking the option before being able to finish.
+You'll have to accept another license agreement before finishing.
 **Be sure to uncheck the *Devstyle with CodeTogether* bundle option, and watch the gif a few times.**

 ![darkest dark eclipse install](lab1media/media/darkestdark.gif)

 Once it finishes installing,
-Eclipse will ask you to restart eclipse to apply the software update, click **Restart Now**
+Eclipse will ask you to restart to apply the software update, click **Restart Now**

 ![restart eclipse prompt](lab1media/media/restarteclipse.png)

-Eclipse will close and start itself up again.
+After restarting,
-Once it finishes you'll be greeted with this screen.
+you'll be greeted with this welcome screen.

 ![darkest dark welcome splash](lab1media/media/darkestdarkwelcome.png)

-Go ahead and click next.
+Click **next**.
 You'll then be presented with some options.
-While your preferences are up to you, to match this website's color scheme and the labs, you will start this lab by following the directions here.
+While your preferences are up to you, to match this website's color scheme and the labs, continue following the directions here to install our preferences.

+Sidenote: *But what if I won't like your preferences or want to change them?*
-After you submit your picture, then you can change the color scheme to your heart's content (That is a rabbit hole though, so you can see how to do this later).
+After you submit the lab,
+then you can change the color scheme and other preferences to your heart's content (That is a rabbit hole of customizability, you've been warned!).
 While you can change the color scheme to whatever you want, just know the icons and any future screens you see may differ a little bit from what I have.
-**Please do not spend more than 10 minutes looking at all the color combinations after finishing the lab**
+**Please do not spend more than 15 minutes looking at all the color combinations after finishing the lab**

 Once you click next,
 you may get a scary-looking screen about windows defender possibly getting angry with you about directories that Darkest dark will change and offers a fix.
-I did just say *Fix Automatically*.
+I clicked *Fix Automatically*.
 (I'm not sure what happens if you click skip)

 ![Windows defender warning](lab1media/media/defenderwarning.png)